 What is its purpose?

-One of the pre-conditions of people acting upon the behaviour change messages is that they believe that what the messages say is true.
+One of the pre-conditions of people acting upon the social and behaviour change (SBC) messages is that they believe that what the messages say is true.
 This indicator therefore measures the proportion of the target group members who believe in the content of provided messages.

 How to Collect and Analyse the Required Data